 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate Spectrum News – NY1 Least Biased due to representing both viewpoints and using minimally loaded words and factually high based on proper sourcing.
+- Overall, we rate Spectrum News – NY1 Least Biased due to representing both viewpoints, using minimally loaded words, and factually high based on proper sourcing.

 Bias Rating: LEAST BIASED

 Media Type: TV Station

 Traffic/Popularity: Medium Traffic